ssenkus/random-users/README.md

 Create an API in Node.js/Express exposing 3 endpoints to GET and POST random user data!
 We want to make asynchronous requests from within our API to retrieve our data initially from a 3rd party API ("https://randomuser.me/api").
-Below are the details of the requirements and endpoints.
-Good luck!

 ### Requirements:

 * Node version > 4.x
 * Express version 4
 * Asynchronous request module of your choice.
-* Asynchronous handling using either callacks, promises or async/await
+* Asynchronous handling using either callbacks, promises or async/await
 * Client of your choice to perform requests to your API (i.e. Postman etc).

 ### Endpoints: